johnhooks/johnhooks.github.io/packages/highlighter/README.md

 ## Notes

-If languages are known ahead of time, limiting them could speed up loading the highlighter.
+If languages are known ahead of time, limiting them should speed up loading the highlighter.

 ```js
 // mdsvex.config.js